-When I think of the book of Ephesians the word Grace comes to mind (God's Riches at Christ's Expense).
+When I think of the book of Ephesians the word Grace comes to mind (God’s Riches at Christ’s Expense).
 I heard that somewhere, and it has stuck with me ;).
-I'm reminded that I am a citizen in two places, my home here on earth and in heaven (Ephesians 1:1).
-The first three chapters are in the indicative – what Christ has done.
+I’m reminded that I am a citizen in two places, my home here on earth and in heaven (Ephesians 1:1).
+The first three chapters are indicative – what Christ has done.
 The last three are in the imperative – because of what God has done for us in Christ this is what we are called to do as Christians.

 My next sections of the post are going to be the lists of the various parts of Ephesians.
 These have been beautiful reminders to me of all that God has done for us in Christ.
 They come about so clearly after you mark keywords in the text.
 I just grabbed them directly from my notes, so they are simple and to the point.
 The lists are a bit long but read through them and then read through Ephesians again.
 This is not everything but just a small taste of what the Lord revealed to me in my time in this precious book.

 I pray you are encouraged by these truths but my hope is it will spark a desire for you to dig into the Word on your own.

 I thought to study God’s Word inductively was going to be hard or too challenging for me, but I did it at my own pace, and it gets more natural each time I tear apart a book.
 I don’t have this mastered and continue to be a learner, and I have a long way to go yet!
 Just get started, and you don’t need a particular Bible you can use your own and find help at Precept Ministries and other places online too.

 - Bless us with every spiritual blessing.